-The exemption to this is covered entities who must provide notification of a breach including breach of information (e.g. protected health information) that is not private information to the secretary of health and human services as defined in HIPAA/HITECH who must then provide the notification to the state attorney general within five business days of notifying the secretary.
+The exemption to this is covered entities who must provide notification of a breach, including breach of information (like protected health information) that is not private information to the secretary of health and human services as defined in HIPAA/HITECH, who must then provide the notification to the state attorney general within five business days of notifying the secretary.

-The other exemption is for small businesses who must scale their data security requirements according to their size and complexity, the nature and scope of business activities and the nature and sensitivity of the information collection.
+The other exemption is for small businesses that must scale their data security requirements according to their size and complexity, the nature and scope of business activities, and the nature and sensitivity of the information collection.

-The SHIELD Act defines a small business as any person or business who meets one of the following criteria:
+The SHIELD Act defines a small business as any person or business that meets one of the following criteria:

 - Less than fifty employees

 - Less than three million dollars in gross annual revenue in each of the last three fiscal years

 - Less than five million dollars in year-end total assets, calculated following generally accepted accounting principles (GAAP)

 The SHIELD Act requires organizations must implement a data security program that includes at least the following: